5 Finding Information

 Note: Google and the Google logo are trademarks of Google LLC.

 Putting “sleep deprivation” in quotation marks and adding the word college helped lower the number of results and made the results more relevant.
-All of the results have something to do with sleep deprivation in college, but only some address grades or academic achievement.
+All the results have something to do with sleep deprivation in college, but only some address grades or academic achievement.

 List of search results on Google for "sleep deprivation" college